mikhail-vlasenko/neuronal-plasticity/brian2_documentation_for_claude.md

 Now try changing that function and seeing how the plot changes.

-## More complex synapse models: STDP
+## More complex synapse models: STDP

 Brian’s synapse framework is very general and can do things like short-term plasticity (STP) or spike-timing dependent plasticity (STDP).
 Let’s see how that works for STDP.